Paid Shuttle, Support, Drop Bags & Rescue Service

 We are teaming up with a fundraising team from the Juvenile Diabetes Research Foundation (JDRF) to offer a shuttle & support package for 204-mile racers that are not able to provide their own shuttle and rescue/support vehicle.
 You will leave your car at the finish at Ludington/Lake Michigan and be shuttled over to the start at Au Gres/Lake Huron the afternoon/evening before the race.
 All proceeds will go to JDRF.

 We will also accept a limited number of riders who can get to Friday’s pre-race meeting and Saturday’s start at Au Gres/Lake Huron but need SAG and rescue service (or need the shuttle but not the drop bags).
-Reserve any of the three options on BikeReg, when or after you register for the race.
+Reserve any of the three options on the BikeReg registration site (see link above) when or after you register for the race.
+Scroll down to Event Items.

 Here’s what the full service will include: